Ottoman Greece: Administration

 The Ottomans basically installed this feudal system right over the top of the existing system of peasant tenure.
 The peasantry remained in possession of their own land and their tenure over their plot of land remained hereditary and inalienable.
 Nor was any military service ever imposed on the peasant by the Ottoman government.
 All non-Muslims were in theory forbidden from carrying arms, but this was ignored.
 Indeed, in regions such as Crete, almost every man carried arms.

-Greek Christian families were, however, subject to a system of brutal forced conscription known as the devshirme.
-The Ottomans required that male children from Christian peasant villages be conscripted and enrolled in the corps of Janissaries for military training in the Sultan's army.
+Greek Christian families were, however, subject to a system of child conscription known as the devshirme.
+The Ottomans required that selected male children from Christian peasant villages be conscripted and enrolled in the corps of Janissaries for military training in the Sultan's army.
+Others were trained as the intelligentsia and imperial administrators.
 Such recruitment was sporadic, and the proportion of children conscripted varied from region to region.
 The practice largely came to an end by the middle of the seventeenth century.

 Under the Ottoman system of government, Greek society was at the same time fostered and restricted.
-With one hand the Turkish regime gave privileges and freedom to its subject people; with the other it imposed a tyranny deriving from the malpractices of its administrative personnel over which it exercised only remote and incomplete control.
-In fact the “rayahs” were downtrodden and exposed to the vagaries of Turkish administration and sometimes to the Greek landlords.
+With one hand the Ottoman regime gave privileges and freedom to its subject people; with the other it imposed a tyranny deriving from the malpractices of its administrative personnel over which it exercised only remote and incomplete control.
+In fact the "rayahs" were commoners.
 The term rayah came to denote an underprivileged, tax-ridden and socially inferior population.

-Economy

-The economic situation of the majority of Greece deteriorated heavily during the Ottoman era of the country.
-Life became ruralized and militarized.
-Heavy burdens of taxation were placed on the Christian population, and many Greeks were reduced to subsistence farming whereas during prior eras the region had been heavily developed and urbanized.
-The exception to this rule was in Constantinople and the Venetian-held Ionian islands, where many Greeks lived in prosperity.

-After about 1600, the Ottomans resorted to military rule in parts of Greece, which provoked further resistance, and also led to economic dislocation and accelerated population decline.
-Ottoman landholdings, previously fiefs held directly from the Sultan, became hereditary estates (chifliks), which could be sold or bequeathed to heirs.
-The new class of Ottoman landlords reduced the hitherto free Greek farmers to serfdom, leading to depopulation of the plains, and to the flight of many people to the mountains, in order to escape poverty.